LUMA

 Pattern Arguments

-Patterns can expose configurable arguments -- parameters that appear when you place the pattern on a track's timeline.
+Patterns expose configurable arguments -- parameters that appear when you place the pattern on a track's timeline.
 This makes a single pattern infinitely reusable.

 Argument TypeWhat AppearsUse Case